TruebitProtocol/truebit-eth/README.md

 npm i
 sh compile.sh
 ```
 Once you have the samples running, try using the files `compile.sh`, `contract.sol`, and `send.js`, and `../deploy.js` as templates for issuing your own tasks directly from smart contracts.
+Alternatively, follow the .json template [above](Writing-task-outputs-via-Truebit-OS) to launch your task within Truebit OS.

 When building and executing your own tasks, you may have to adjust some of the interpreter execution parameters, including: